 Director Christopher Nolan also praised the rest of the cast, including Christian Bale as Batman, Gary Oldman as police Lt.
 Jim Gordon, Maggie Gyllenhaal as Rachel Dawes and Morgan Freeman as tech wizard Lucius Fox.

-Nolan, who also directed "Batman Begins," said he was glad he was able to take a step back and opt for a different approach.
+Nolan, who directed "Batman Begins" three years ago, said he was glad he was able to take a step back and opt for a different approach.
 See the cast on the "black carpet" »

 But box office experts, according to Finke, are saying the movie could make as much as $130 million, which would make it a narrow third for best opening weekend, behind "Spider-Man 3" ($151 million) and "Pirates of the Caribbean: Dead Man's Chest" ($136 million).